-If you can't make it to The Edge this afternoon, you can catch the game live on HockeyTV.
-Also, be sure to follow the Wizards on Twitter, for updates throughout today's matchup.
+If you can't make it to a game, you can catch the action live on HockeyTV.
+Also, be sure to follow the Wizards on Twitter, for updates throughout the season.